jake-figma/symphony/README.md

 # Symphony

-Make music with your friends in Figma, or build out wonderful compositions.
+A Figma widget for making music with your friends or building wonderful compositions.